LynHJ/SQL/README.md

-# SQL-Challenge
+# SQL-Building Up an ERD & DataBase Research

 ## Background
 This is a scenario about it's been two weeks since I was hired as a new data engineer at Pewlett Hackard.
 My first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remains of the database of employees from that period are six CSV files.

 ### Source